 The Dress Code adopted by the Happy Valley School Board is designed to help encourage a wholesome learning environment, to provide safety, and discourage negative influences.

+School uniforms have been adopted by the school board, beginning August, 2013.
 Uniform tops are collared, Polo, shirts in red, white or navy blue with the school name imprinted on the front.
 Tops must be purchased online from our vendor whose information is printed at the end of the Dress Code.
 Pants, shorts, skirts, skorts or jumpers must be either navy blue or khaki, and may be purchased at local discount or department stores.
 The lower portion of the uniform may not be gray, black, green, royal blue, pastel blue, red or any color other than navy blue or khaki.
-Jeans/Denim may not be worn as uniform attire.
+Jeans/denim may not be worn as uniform attire.

 Stripes, plaids, flowers or other designs or colors such as pink, green, purple, anything neon, or hues that clash with the uniform colors may not be worn as the bottom portion of the uniform or as accessories.

 Accessories such as sweaters, pullovers, light jackets, sweatshirts, vests, jumpers, tights, leggings, socks, t-shirts with long sleeves exposed or other articles of visible clothing must match the uniform’s colors.
 Neutral gray accessories are fine.
 Coats and jackets that are worn only on the playground or outside in cold weather may be any color, fabric or design (except for those designs listed as inappropriate).

 Inappropriate/prohibited clothing/accessories include anything with questionable language, pictures, images, or depictions of negative, unwholesome or controversial subject matter, such as gangs, violence, skulls, skeletons, political, anti-social or social protest messages or actions.